-II(i).
+II.i.
 Monopoly

 A contract is denoted as a quality-price pair, (q, t).
 The monopolist may offer two separate contracts, (q_h, t_h) and (q_l, t_l) , targeting consumers with types h and l, respectively.
 Associated with each contract, the gross utility of a type i (ignoring the transportation cost incurred), i = h, l, who chooses contract (q_i, t_i) is given by $u_i = \theta_i q_i - t_i$.
-Since it is more convenient to use u_i instead of t_i , we write a contract as a quality-utility pair (q_i, u_i) .22 For a menu of (two) contracts to be incentive compatible, the l type should have no incentive to choose the h contract, or the upward incentive different vertical types will not change our results qualitatively.
+Since it is more convenient to use u_i instead of t_i , we write a contract as a quality-utility pair (q_i, u_i) .22 For a menu of (two) contracts to be incentive different vertical types will not change our results qualitatively.

-19'U.S. sets higher fuel efficiency standards,' The New York Times, August 28, 2012.
+19 "U.S. sets higher fuel efficiency standards," The New York Times, August 28, 2012.

-$^{^{20}}$ An alternative interpretation of the minimum quality standard is that the underlying cost function exhibits increasing returns to quality in the region (0, q].
+20An alternative interpretation of the minimum quality standard is that the underlying cost function exhibits increasing returns to quality in the region $(0, \underline{q}]$.

-$^{^{21}}$ The specific form of the cost function should not affect the general insight of our results, though we do require the cost function to be convex.
+21The specific form of the cost function should not affect the general insight of our results, though we do require the cost function to be convex.